CuratedHub/CuratedHub/lists/financial_privacy.md

 ![image](https://github.com/CuratedHub/CuratedHub/assets/174886508/49cfbd78-435c-474a-b630-763b075850ab)

 In other words, they are willing to limit sharing of your personal information when they are required to, and only then.
+Though they claim not to share if they don't  have to.[^2]

 This is why if you use a service such as this, we recommend using virtual cards from a bank directly if possible, and realizing that it will still in no way provide anonymity.